 Two Supreme Court cases challenging a California law that compels the disclosure of charitable organizations’ donor information

 On March 1, 2021, the Knight Institute joined an amicus brief filed by the ACLU in two cases pending before the Supreme Court, Americans for Prosperity Foundation v.
-Becerra and Thomas More Law Center v.
-Becerra.
+Bonta and Thomas More Law Center v.
+Bonta.
 These cases challenge a California law requiring charitable organizations fundraising within the state to disclose a list of their major donors to the state attorney general.

 Under the law, each charitable organization fundraising in the state must produce to the state a list of its top donors.
 Although California is required by state law to keep these disclosures private, California has repeatedly failed to maintain the confidentiality of this information.